Maksymdelta/elizabethhau_emilyahn-finalproject/README.md

 - `analyze_text.py`: Assuming we already have the transcriptions, read the hypotheses, process it and report the results.

 ### Data
+- `data/`: recordings of our own speech to test the system + 2 directories: `hyp_ted` and `hyp_test`
-- TED talks: 10 TED talks, ~20 minutes each, 5 male, 5 female, varying age, gender, and topic
+- `data/hyp_ted`: TED talks: transcriptions of 10 TED talks, ~20 minutes each, 5 male, 5 female, varying age, gender, and topic
+- `data/hyp_test`: transcriptions of recordings of our own speech

 ## To run the program